Doctoral Internship in Clinical Psychology

 Be a part of a team that truly makes a difference

-Update as of October 1, 2022: The doctoral internship program will have 8 available slots as follows: Manhattan, 2; Brooklyn, 2; Great Neck, 2; Rockland County, 2.
-Our application deadline is November 15, 2022.
+Update as of September 1, 2023: The doctoral internship program will have 9 available slots as follows: Manhattan, 3; Brooklyn, 2; Great Neck, 2; Rockland County, 2.
+Our application deadline is November 1, 2023.

-The Center for Anxiety offers a one-year doctoral internship program in clinical psychology.
 Our program provides interns with an immersive experience that offers both breadth and depth in developing competence in evidence-based clinical practice with diverse populations in an outpatient setting.
 Our agency’s mission is to synergistically combine clinical practice, education, and research to help our patients achieve their goals and lead healthy, meaningful, and fulfilling lives.
 We are caring clinicians, working, and growing together to provide effective outpatient and intensive treatment to make a difference in the communities we serve.
-The aims of our training program are consistent with the guidelines of the American Psychological Association, and place emphasis on establishing and maintaining profession wide competencies, within the realms of both training and clinical practice.
+We aim to place emphasis on establishing and maintaining profession wide competencies, within the realms of both training and clinical practice.
 The central goal of our training program is to provide doctoral students with the necessary support and experience to prepare for careers as psychologists who are proficient in providing evidence-based care to diverse individuals across the lifespan in an outpatient clinical setting.
 To facilitate this transition from student to professional, many trainees who remain in good standing throughout the internship year are offered a second year of training at the postdoctoral level with the Center for Anxiety, though this is not guaranteed or required.

 Specific responsibilities of the Doctoral Intern include:

-- Interns will learn to deliver these specialized interventions to patients presenting with various anxiety, obsessive-compulsive and mood disorders, at varying degrees of distress and impairment
+• Interns will learn to deliver these specialized interventions to patients presenting with various anxiety, obsessive-compulsive and mood disorders, at varying degrees of distress and impairment

-- Over the course of the training year, as interns progress, they gain experience with gradually more complex and challenging cases that require an increasingly higher level of clinical skill and knowledge
+• Over the course of the training year, as interns progress, they gain experience with gradually more complex and challenging cases that require an increasingly higher level of clinical skill and knowledge

 Interns are also provided with advanced technological resources to enhance research, clinical outcomes, and professional development.
 The Center for Anxiety offers a library of training resources including treatment manuals, books, training presentations, research articles, assessment instruments, and client handouts.
 Unlike many facilities, we utilize an on-line research-focused assessment tool to gauge progress, screen risk items, and improve treatment success.
 Clinical outcomes are rigorously evaluated by our on-site laboratory through the use of cutting-edge software, to provide real-time feedback to clinicians and patients throughout the treatment process.